jaredhuling/personalized2part/README.md

 # personalized2part

-The `personalized2part` package allows for subgroup identification for semi-continuous outcomes by estimating individualized treatment rules.
+The `personalized2part` package implements the methodology of Huling and Chen (2020), which allows for subgroup identification for semi-continuous outcomes by estimating individualized treatment rules.
 It uses a two part modeling (or hurdle modeling) framework to handle semi-continuous data by modeling separately the positive part of the